Krzysztof Kieślowski: 1990–1994: Commercial success abroad

 Kieślowski's last four films, his most commercially successful, were foreign co-productions, made mainly with money from France and in particular from Romanian-born producer Marin Karmitz.
 These focused on moral and metaphysical issues along lines similar to Dekalog and Blind Chance but on a more abstract level, with smaller casts, more internal stories, and less interest in communities.
 Poland appeared in these films mostly through the eyes of European outsiders.

 The first of these was The Double Life of Veronique (La double vie de Veronique, 1990), which starred Irène Jacob.
 The commercial success of this film gave Kieślowski the funding for his ambitious final films (1993–94), the trilogy Three Colours (Blue, White, Red), which explores the virtues symbolized by the French flag.
 The three films garnered prestigious international awards, including the Golden Lion for Best Film at the Venice Film Festival and the Silver Bear for Best Director at the Berlin Film Festival, in addition to three Academy Award nominations.

 Kieślowski announced his retirement from filmmaking after the premiere of his last film Red at the 1994 Cannes Film Festival.

 Posthumous work

 At the time of his death, Kieślowski was working with his longterm collaborator Piesiewicz on a second trilogy: Heaven, Hell and Purgatory.
-After his death, the scripts were adapted and produced by three different directors: Heaven by Tom Tykwer in 2002; Hell ("L'Enfer") by Danis Tanović in 2005; and Purgatory in 2007.
+After his death, the scripts were adapted and produced by three different directors: Heaven by Tom Tykwer in 2002, Hell ("L'Enfer") by Danis Tanović in 2005 and Purgatory by Stanislaw Mucha in 2007.